faas-benchmarking/faasdom/README.md

   - [Go](https://golang.org/)
   - [.NET Core](https://dotnet.microsoft.com/)

-The basic idea is that you setup accounts and CLIs (command line interfaces) for the above mentioned cloud providers.
-Afterwards you can deploy and run various tests and see how they perform on each cloud and/or programming language.
+The basic idea is that you can deploy and run various tests and see how they perform on each cloud and/or programming language.

 ### Available tests